wimspaargaren/information-retrieval-project/idea document/ideadocument.md

 form your pitch presentation.
 In details, you are required to formalise the project topic and to motivate, in a written form:

-– the relevance to the course;
+– the relevance to the course; - Wim

-– the innovative and challenging nature of the project;
+– the innovative and challenging nature of the project; - Ruben

-– the requirements/specifications of the application to develop (e.g. using MOSCOW requirement prioritisation);
+– the requirements/specifications of the application to develop (e.g. using MOSCOW requirement prioritisation); - Rick

 – a coarse-grained execution plan, with responsibilities clearly assigned to each group member ;